 As with any dietary restriction, checking food labels before buying a product is key to ensure that what you are eating is suitable for you.
-The Fig browser extension and Aisle can help you identify dairy-free foods!
+The Fig App can help you identify dairy-free foods!

 Keep an eye out for the phrase “contains eggs” on food labels.
 The Food Allergen Labeling and Consumer Protection Act requires egg-containing foods to be clearly labeled.
 There are also a number of egg-containing ingredients to watch out for including (but not limited to):